ivam3/i-Haklab/README.md

 To report some issues join to >> https://t.me/Ivam3_Bot

+# What is i-Haklab ?

-- i-Haklab Is a hacking laboratory that contains open source tools recommended by Ivam3.
-It use oh my fish insteractive shell, to get help about its use going to >> https://fishshell.com/docs/current/tutorial.html.
+- i-Haklab Is a hacking laboratory that contains open source tools recommended by Ivam3 with automation hacking commands. i-Haklab use oh my fish insteractive shell, to get help about its use going to >> https://fishshell.com/docs/current/tutorial.html.

 # Process during installation